 Before you dive too deep into the rumor mill, know that when we say "iPhone 12," we're talking about the rumors surrounding Apple's "cheaper" iPhone for 2020 — not the upgrades to the iPhone 11 Pro or 11 Pro Max.
 Instead, iPhone 12 is the successor of the iPhone 11 and iPhone XR.
 If you're looking for the latest gossip about what Apple's pro models are going to look like, check out our rumor roundup for those.

-As of right now, "iPhone 12" is just a guess.
-Truth be told, we have no idea what Apple is planning to name the 2020 iPhone models.
-Will it bring back the "S" line, dubbing these devices the iPhone 11S?
-Only time will tell.
+For the longest time, "iPhone 12" was just a guess.
+Truth be told, we had no idea what Apple planned to name the 2020 iPhone models.
+Would it bring back the "S" line, dubbing these devices the iPhone 11S?
+We simply didn't know.

 - iPhone 12 and iPhone 12 Plus